clinicle/datafile/README.md

+README

-Library which provides support for loading XLSX and CSV files a row at a time or in one go
+Library for loading XLSX/CSV files in one go, by row or page-by-page using the BatchReader class.